damianhakert/damianhakert.github.io/README.md

     <!-- more -->

+Add your post's image to the 'images' file in this project.
+You'll need to do it through your local repository.

 Add the following to the top of a blog post (between the --- markers) and it will format it as a full bleed image.

     image_title: '/images/unspash/hardware.jpg'